 Our asset portfolio may not be fully diversified by product, therapeutic area, geographic region or other criteria.
 Any significant deterioration in the amount or likelihood of receipt of potential cash flows from the top products in our asset portfolio could have a material adverse effect on our business, financial condition and results of operation.
 For example, in September 2021, Novartis announced its decision to discontinue its study of CFZ533 (iscalimab) in kidney transplant.
-In September 2022, after an interim analysis of data, Novartis also decided to discontinue its study of CFZ533 in liver transplant.
+In September 2022, after an interim analysis of data, Novartis also decided to discontinue its study of CFZ533 in liver transplant, and in July 2023, Novartis announced that it is discontinuing its Phase 3 trial investigating NIS793 in first-line metastatic pancreatic ductal adenocarcinoma.
+In August 2023, Novartis communicated to us that it intends to discontinue development activities related to NIS793 and will cease enrolling patients in the remaining active clinical studies.

 In addition, should the payor of any future potential milestones or royalties decline to pay such potential milestones and royalties for any reason, such failure may result in a material adverse effect on our financial condition and results of operation.